-Given the size of the overall site at 500 Coventry Road, a master planning exercise was undertaken to understand the long-term build-out of the lands and how the first phase, the subject site for this application, fit within that larger, long-term redevelopment.
+Given the size of the overall site at 500 Coventry Road, a master planning exercise was undertaken to understand the long-term build-out of the lands and how the first phase - the subject site for this application - fits within that larger, long-term redevelopment of the 500 Coventry parcel.
+The Conceptual Master Plan is a long-term framework that may be adjusted over time to accommodate market demands and evolving planning objectives.

-One of the Master Plan's key objectives was to capitalize and translate the site's opportunities and constraints into macro design strategies that will guide future developments along the realigned Coventry Road.
+One of the Master Plan's key objectives was to translate the site's opportunities and constraints into macro design strategies that will guide future developments along the realigned Coventry Road.
 For this high-level exercise, the project team defined the study area to consider all Morguard's lands, including connections to the St. Laurent Shopping Centre.
 The study area includes part of the existing St. Laurent Shopping Centre surface parking as well as the properties at 500, 525 and 535 Coventry Road.

-Figure 8: Concept Master Plan, 500 Coventry Road
+Figure 9: Conceptual Master Plan